6 Things To Know About Best LinkedIn Endorsements

 Whatever recruiters might think of endorsements today can be changeable.
 So who knows, maybe in several years their value will substantially rise and everyone would try to learn how to ask for LinkedIn endorsements.

-However, what we know for sure is that LinkedIn is nowadays the most growing professional social platform used by millions of companies to search for their potential employees online and it’s important to optimize LinkedIn profile for recruiters.
+However, what we know for sure is that LinkedIn is nowadays the most growing professional social platform used by millions of companies to search for their potential employees online and it’s important to optimize LinkedIn profiles for recruiters.

 So, if your competitors have several dozens of endorsements on their profiles while you have none, this can lower your chances.
 Therefore, get more LinkedIn endorsements right now!